neondaygame/neondaygame.github.io/philosophy.markdown

 Trust myself to learn what works and what doesn't from my daily interactions with women.

-Don't bother with shortcuts, tricks, or other people's techniques.
-Don’t read, talk, or invest energy in game literature or theory.
+Don't bother with shortcuts, gimmicks, or other people's techniques.
+Don't read, talk, or invest energy in game literature or theory.

-Don't force a model prematurely, especially one based on other people's experiences, which can be very different.
+Don't place much weight on other people's experiences.
+Figure things out for myself.

-Natural progress will take time.
+Let natural progress take its course.
 Have patience and make the daily interactions fun and positive.

 A consensual primal fuck is the highest level of fun.
-Trust that I'll figure out how to get there naturally.
+Trust that I'll figure out how to get there with time.

 ---